BradDeA/gator-cli/README.md

-Once you have installed the necessary programs, started postgres created your config file, you should be able to use gator!
+Once you have installed the necessary programs, started postgres and created your config file, you should be able to use gator!

-The following are some important commands you should know `gator register "username"` -> register a new user and login as that user `gator login "username"` -> login as specified user `gator addfeed "feed name" "feed URL"` -> add an RSS feed to gator `gator agg "time"` -> aggregates feeds on a set interval, meant to be run in the background to pull posts from the RSS feeds, "time" must formatted like the following: `5s, 5m, 5h`
+The following are some important commands you should know: <br>
+`gator register "username"` -> register a new user and login as that user <br>
+`gator login "username"` -> login as specified user <br>
+`gator addfeed "feed name" "feed URL"` -> add an RSS feed to gator <br>
+`gator agg "time"` -> aggregates feeds on a set interval, meant to be run in the background to pull posts from the RSS feeds, "time" must formatted like the following: `5s, 5m, 5h` <br>
-`gator follow "URL"` -> follows the specified feed using it's URL `gator browse [optional limit]` -> will display the posts from currently aggregated feeds, you may optionally set how many posts you want returned.
+`gator follow "URL"` -> follows the specified feed using it's URL <br>
+`gator browse [optional limit]` -> will display the posts from currently aggregated feeds, you may optionally set how many posts you want returned. <br>